Santiago Yosondúa: Education and cultural revitalization

-Low rates of formal education is an ongoing concern in the region.
-Less than half of the population over the age of 15 has completed an elementary level of education, and fewer than 15% have completed a high school degree.
+Low rates of formal education is an ongoing concern in the region, with less than half of the population over the age of 15 having completed an elementary level of education, and fewer than 15% having completed a high school degree.
 Economic pressures that force children to enter the workforce contribute to the relatively low rate of education.
-This is further seen as the population of 10 years or younger start to work either in outdoor activities (boys and girls) in caring for the sheep and goats or the girls begin to work indoors such as grinding, making food, and cleaning the household.
-Moreover, becoming 15 comes with new responsibilities like taking care of bulls while studying.
-If they are not studying anymore, usually after primary school, they take on full employment such as being assistants to a plumber, bricklayer, carpenter, etc., cleaning in neighboring towns, or supporting their parent's lands.
-In addition, some women marry when they are young and once they have children, do not study anymore.
+This begins at an early age as both boys and girls of ten years or younger work in outdoor activities such as caring for sheep and goats, with girls also required to work indoors at grinding grain, making food, and cleaning the household.
+Becoming fifteen comes with new responsibilities such as taking care of bulls, even while studying, and if they are not studying any more – as is common after primary school – they take on full employment such as cleaning in neighbouring towns, supporting their parent's lands, or being assistants to a plumber, bricklayer, or carpenter.
+If a woman marries when young and has children there is no chance for her to study any more.